whatsinport

 Yellow and Green Taxis

-These are mainly 4-passenger saloon cars painted in these colors, which run a shared taxi service between short distances or parked at the roadside for individual hire (also called a "town trip").
+which run a shared taxi service between short distances or parked at

 Collective (Bush) Taxis

 Surrounded by dense mangrove woods, from the city you can visit such exotic locations as the holy crocodile pond of Katchikally, whose water is said to aid fertility.
-You can also board the simple roofless boats in the Makasutu Nature Reserve and come a little it closer to the secrets of the thick mangrove wood and learn about traditional folklore in Camp Makasutu.
+You can also board the simple roofless boats in the Makasutu Nature Reserve and come a little bit closer to the secrets of the thick mangrove wood and learn about traditional folklore in Camp Makasutu.

 The dalasi is the currency of the Gambia.
 It is subdivided into 100 bututs